IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 * 10 End of Semester Book - 1st draft
 * 11 End of Semester Book - 2nd draft
 * 12 End of Semester Book - Final
+* Final Self Assessment
+* OPTIONAL (Video to Next Cohort) - See below

 All assignments should be native illustrator files (.ai), photoshop files (.psd), and indesign files (.indd)